singularityhub/singularity-compose-examples/README.md

 have an example to add to the list, please [share](https://www.github.com/singularityhub/singularity-compose-examples/issues)!

  - [django-nginx-upload](https://www.github.com/singularityhub/singularity-compose-example) deploys two containers (nginx, app) to run a Django application with the nginx upload module.
+ - [singularity-compose-simple](https://www.github.com/singularityhub/singularity-compose-simple): A single container example with the same django-nginx-upload, also used in testing.